x-vin/covidcures/docs/src/allopathic.md

 Allopathy, Biomedical engineering.

 ### Can be used alongside other allopathic treatments:
-Yes, and recommended to be sed with any treatment, to improve efficacy through better monitoring of response to therapy.
+Yes, and recommended to be used with any treatment, to improve efficacy through better monitoring of response to therapy.

 ### Status of authorisation:
 Patented diagnostic technology, efficacy established through clinical trials.